spatialos/gdk-for-unity/docs/content/deploy.md

 #### Run the `Playground` in the cloud using SpatialOS
 1. Tie the `Playground`  project with a SpatialOS project in the cloud.
-<br/>You are allocated an empty SpatialOS project in the cloud when you sign up to SpatialOS; you use this to deploy the `Playground`  project but to do this you need to tell the GDK the name of your allocated SpatialOS project so it knows where to deploy `Playground` to.
+<br/>You are allocated an empty SpatialOS project in the cloud when you sign up to SpatialOS; you use this to deploy the `Playground`  project, but to do this you need to tell the GDK the name of your allocated SpatialOS project so it knows where to deploy `Playground` to.
 <br/> To do this:

     1. Open the `spatialos.json` file in the root folder of the `Playground` project.